-5. RESULTS
+IV.
+RESULTS

 The developed software versions were tested on a last generation CPU whereas the hardware versions were simulated on a last generation FPGA.
-The characteristics of the tested platforms are summarized in Table 2.
+The characteristics of the tested platforms are summarized in Table III.
 Software versions were compiled with gcc -03.
-The execution time was measured with the OpenMP omp_get_wtime() flag.
+The execution time was measured with the OpenMP omp\get\wtime() flag.

-Six hard-to-optimize functions in \mathbb{R}^2 , presented in Table 3 and known for having multiple local optima, were chosen as case studies for benchmarking.
+Six hard-to-optimize functions in $\mathbb{R}^2$ , presented in Table II and known for having multiple local optima, were chosen as case studies for benchmarking.

-Table 3 also shows the initial simplices used for each function.
-In particular, F_3 is known as Rosenbrock's function, F_4 is a derivative of Griewank's function, F_5 and F_6 are respectively known as Schwefel and Rastringin functions.
+Table II also shows the initial simplices used for each function.
+In particular, $F_3$ is known as Rosenbrock's function, $F_4$ is a derivative of Griewank's function, $F_5$ and $F_6$ are respectively known as Schwefel and Rastringin functions.
 The algorithm was limited to one hundred thousand iterations for every function and every version, both in the CPU and in the FPGA, the number of iterations taken by every function due to the strict stooping criterion.
-The execution times presented for each trial (optimization process of one function) on the CPU is the mean of five runs, whereas the hardware simulations are 100% accurate and have not been, therefore, statistically treated.
+The execution times presented for each trial (optimization of one function) on the CPU is the mean of five runs, whereas the hardware simulations are 100% accurate and have not been therefore statistically treated.